If you’ve gotten in trouble behind the wheel in Louisiana, you could be ordered by the court to file an SR-22.

 You’ll still need to file for an SR-22 to legally drive in Louisiana.
 If you lose your license because you’re caught driving without insurance, you might be required to carry non-owner insurance to reinstate your license.

 What if I’m from another state?

 If you have an SR-22 from another state, maintain it while driving in Louisiana.
-Call the DMV in and your insurer to make sure your SR-22 is sufficient in Louisiana.
+Call the Louisiana Office of Motor Vehicles (OMV) and your insurer to make sure your SR-22 is sufficient in Louisiana.

 How much does an SR-22 cost?

 Once you’ve purchased or renewed a policy, most providers will file an SR-22 for a fee of $20 to $50.